mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   press ctrl-F (cmd-F) of select "View...Search"
 * click left and right arrows in popup to move to previous and next matches

+## Sidebar

+* where the Explorer, Search, Source Control, Debug, and Extensions panels are displayed
+* to toggle display, ctrl-b (cmd-b)
+  * the Vim extension overrides this keyboard shortcut, so you'll have to delete that shortcut to get the default one

 ## Snippets